 The question of worth is not limited to cost – although that certainly remains a crucial feature.
 Rather, there exists a series of interrelated concerns about how mega-events can disrupt cities, and distract from long-term planning agendas.
 Bids to host the 2024 Olympics from both Boston and Hamburg were withdrawn for such reasons.

 Here, we take a closer look at five key reasons why a city might be reluctant to host the Olympic Games.

 1. Sheer cost

 Let’s get the obvious out of the way.
-Here are the estimated costs of the last four Olympics, and the projected cost of the upcoming games in Rio.
+Here are the estimated costs of the past few Olympics, and the projected cost of the upcoming games in Rio.

-While the exact cost of any Olympics is difficult to pin down, and is often a point of contention, the last three games witnessed unparalleled public and private investment.
-Beijing, London and Rio have built longer term “legacy” planning into their budgets, to try to ensure that investment in hosting the games continues to pay off for years after the event.
+While the exact cost of any Olympics is difficult to pin down, and is often a point of contention, the last few games witnessed unparalleled public and private investment.
+Beijing, London and Rio have built longer-term “legacy” planning into their budgets, to try to ensure that investment in hosting the games continues to pay off for years after the event.